 The Department of French & Italian is committed to providing full funding to all graduate students.
 Students who accept our offer of admission therefore receive fellowships or assistantships that cover tuition and provide eligibility to enroll in excellent comprehensive health insurance and other benefits.
 Funding for Fall 2020 and beyond is projected to be guaranteed for a minimum of 5 years of study for students entering with a B.A., and a minimum of 4 years for those entering with an M.A.
 Moreover, it has been our departmental practice to continue to offer funding beyond guarantee as possible for students in good academic standing.

 Teaching assistantships, the most common form of support in our department, offer the pedagogical experience and training necessary to be competitive on the academic job market.
-On average, students with teaching assistantships in our department earned $18,867 during academic year 2017-2018 (including summer pay).
 The teaching assignment is usually one course per semester, but double sections (two sections of the same course) can also be requested for an increased stipend, when available.
 While the guarantee of support means students in good standing will receive funding, the exact assignments are based on need, merit, and experience.
 Generally, a graduate student will, over the course of study, hold a variety of the following positions, which are available every semester:

 Dissertators may also have the opportunity to teach more advanced courses, such as French 227, French 228 and French 271, depending on departmental need.
 Note that all stipend amounts described here are for Fall 2020 and that they typically increase each year.
 It should also be noted that international students are not eligible to teach double sections at this time due to visa restrictions; they are, however, eligible for all other teaching assignments listed above.